zhiqu22/mitre/README.md

 In order to reuse the MNMT training tools of Fairseq, we save the encoder-decoder architecture in training to reduce the cost of implementing data collection, batching, and loss computation.
-Specifically, we simply set the encoder layer to **0** to keep the feature of decoder-only.
+Specifically, we simply set the encoder layer to **0** to keep the decoder-only feature.

 ```markdown
 mitre